HobnobMancer/cazy_webscraper/README.md

 `--output_dir`, `-o` - Path to output directory.

+`--retries` - Number of times to retry connection to NCBI Entrez if connection fails.

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.

 `--verbose`, `-v` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.